gopinathsjsu/team-project-team11/README.md

 3. Kubernetes - Due to its portability, Kubernetes can host workloads running on a single cloud as well as workloads that are spread across multiple clouds.
 In addition, Kubernetes can easily scale its environment from one cloud to another.

+4. AWS -  Scalable and high-performance.
+Using AWS tools, Auto Scaling, and Elastic Load Balancing, your application can scale up or down based on demand.
+Backed by Amazon's massive infrastructure, you have access to compute and storage resources when you need them.

 <strong>Team Members</strong>